 Option one, the preponderance of evidence standard of proof, means that the information gathered concludes that the allegations are “more likely than not” to be true, or more than 50 per cent likely.
 The standard requires more convincing proof than “probable cause” and less than “beyond a reasonable doubt”.

 The clear and convincing evidence standard of proof, on the other hand, means that the evidence points to the allegations being “substantially more probable to be true” than not, or well over 50 per cent likely.

 Write a Report and Notify Parties of Outcome

 After making a determination, put together the final investigation report.
 The report must contain the initial allegations, the policy violated, the parties involved, the evidence gathered, a summary of the interviews and any other relevant information.

-Send a shorter summary of the outcome to both parties.
-This notice should include information about the outcome, reasons supporting the determination and, depending on the conclusion, next steps in the Title IX process.
+After the outcome is finalized, send a shorter determination of the outcome to both parties.
+This notice should include information about the outcome, reasons supporting the determination and, depending on the conclusion, the next steps in the Title IX process.

 After notifying the complainant and respondent of the outcome, either or both parties may appeal the decision and request an administrative review.

 In this situation, a higher level of management will review the investigation process, the information gathered and the conclusion.
 This person will then issue a written decision that explains the outcome of the review.